 Qualia, conscious awareness, and conscious experiences are mental phenomena that have been puzzling human minds for a long time.
-They are difficult matters, and the hard problem of consciousness originated from these mental phenomena.
+They are difficult matters, and the hard problem of consciousness and the explanatory gap originated from these mental phenomena [1-7].
 So, three chapters will be dedicated to analyzing them.
-The first one, this chapter, will clarify what they are, their definitions, and their types.
-The next two chapters will answer the problems of what they physically are, why they occur, how they occur, and other related questions, including the hard problem of consciousness and the explanatory gap.
+The first one, this chapter, will clarify what they are characteristically, their definitions, and their types.
+The next two chapters will answer the problems of what they are physically, why they occur, how they occur, and other related questions, including the hard problem of consciousness and the explanatory gap.

 3.1.
 Quale and qualia

-When one looks at a house, one experiences the vision of the house in one’s mind, and one can be aware of the vision and experience it in one’s mind.
-When one listens to a song, one experiences the sound of the song in one’s mind, and one can be aware of the sound and experience it in one’s mind.
-When one smells a rose, one experiences the odor of the rose in one’s mind, and one can be aware of the odor and experience it in one’s mind [Figure 3.1].
-Similarly, other kinds of experiences happen with other sensory perceptions: taste, touch, pain, etc.) can appear in one’s mind, and one can be aware of them and experience them in one’s mind, too.
+When one looks at a house, the vision of the house appears in one’s mind, and one can be aware of the vision and experience it in one’s mind.
+When one listens to a song, the sound of the song appears in one’s mind, and one can be aware of the sound and experience it in one’s mind.
+When one smells a rose, the odor of the rose appears in one’s mind, and one can be aware of the odor and experience it in one’s mind [Figure 3.1].
+Likewise, similar phenomena related to other kinds of sensory perception (taste, touch, pain, etc.) can appear in one’s mind, and one can be aware of them and experience them in one’s mind, too.
 Moreover, other mental phenomena that are not related to sensory perceptions, such as the thought, the happiness, and the recalled past memory, can appear in one’s mind, and one can be aware of them and experience them in one’s mind, as well.

 Figure 3.1 Visual, auditory, and olfactory qualia

 Definition.
-A quale is a non-material mental phenomenon that has consciously experienceable phenomenal characteristics.
+A quale is a mental phenomenon that is consciously experienceable.

-Etymologically, quale and qualia are the terms that derive from a Latin word meaning for “what sort” or “what kind” .
-Although the terms quale and qualia were first used in philosophy in 1929 by Lewis CI in a discussion of sense-data theory [4,6] and later by a lot of philosophers to describe and discuss this kind of phenomenon philosophically [4,6,7,9,10,11], at present, these two terms are also used widely in cognitive neuroscience and related fields by many scientists in attempts to explain these phenomena physically .
-However, the meaning of these terms can vary from author to author, and there is a lot of confusion regarding the definition of these two terms [5,6,12].
-Therefore, to avoid confusion or uncertainty regarding what they mean in this theory, the working definitions of these two terms in this theory will specifically be as stated.
+Etymologically, quale and qualia are the terms that derive from a Latin word meaning for “what sort” or “what kind” [9,12,14].
+Although the terms quale and qualia were first used in philosophy in 1929 by Lewis CI in a discussion of sense-data theory [5,11,12,15] and later by a lot of philosophers to describe and discuss this kind of phenomenon philosophically [1-7,11-13,16-17], at present, these two terms are also used widely in cognitive neuroscience and related fields by many scientists in attempts to explain these phenomena physically [9,18-33].
+However, the meaning of these terms can vary from author to author [5,6,12].
+Therefore, to avoid confusion and uncertainty regarding what they mean in this theory, the working definitions of these two terms in this theory will specifically be as stated above.

 3.2.
 Conscious awareness and conscious experience